Agents are accounts that participate in the ensurance protocol—representing place, people, or purpose.

 - ERC-6551 for Tokenbound Accounts

-- Privy for authentication and server wallets
+- Privy for authentication and embedded wallets

 Key contracts: